 Electronics Test Fixtures Information

 Electronics test fixtures for integrated circuits are designed for use with various package types.
-Examples include ball grid array (BGA), land grid array (LGA), and pin grid array (PGA); chip scale package (CSP); single in-line package (SIP) and dual in-line package (DIP); plastic leaded chip carrier (PLCC); small outline integrated circuit (SOIC); and transistor outline (TO).
+Examples include ball grid array (BGA), land grid array (LGA), and pin grid array (PGA); chip scale package (CSP); single in-line package (SIP), and dual in-line package (DIP); plastic leaded chip carrier (PLCC); small outline integrated circuit (SOIC); and transistor outline (TO).
 Package types for electronics test fixtures also include single in-line memory module (SIMM), dual in-line memory module (DIMM), and small outline dual in-line memory module (SO-DIMM).
 Semiconductor test fixtures may incorporate semiconductor test sockets that are designed for use with specific products.
-For example, some electronic test fixtures are designed for use with optical interface packages, implantable medical hybrids, RF modules over 10 GHz, packages with test pads on both top and bottom, or packages mounted on 35-mm flex circuits.
-Other electronic test fixtures include sockets with heat sinks, internal filter caps, or features for testing surface-mount technology (SMT) devices.
+For example, some electronics test fixtures are designed for use with optical interface packages, implantable medical hybrids, RF modules over 10 GHz, packages with test pads on both top and bottom, or packages mounted on 35-mm flex circuits.
+Other electronics test fixtures include sockets with heat sinks, internal filter caps, or features for testing surface-mount technology (SMT) devices.